girishg4t/go-grpc-graphql/README.md

 1) Testcases are added in service folder both for client and server
 2) For mocking the calls `counterfeiter:generate` is added in `launch_grpc\launch_grpc.pb.go` after generation through protoc
 3) Docker compose file is added for running the application using docker and respective docker files paths are given to create the docker image
+4) CI pipeline is added to run the unit testcases and build the application

 ## How to run the application